75th Anniversary of the Universal Declaration of Human Rights and Human Rights Initiatives in Austria

 Dissolution of borders brings new challenges for the protection of human rights

 In order to understand the UDHR, it is also worth taking a look at the upheavals in society as a whole in recent years, which Hoffberger-Pippan referred to under the term “dissolution of boundaries”.
 This includes the increasingly larger role of internationally operating, transnational companies, for example in maintaining or guaranteeing labor law standards.
 Our society is also subject to major changes in terms of digitalization.
-The use of AI, for example for military purposes, raises the question of whether one wants to live in a world in which machines decide about life and death.
+The use of AI, for example for military purposes, raises the question of whether one wants to live in a world in which machines decide regarding life and death.
 Climate change offers another example of increasing blurring of boundaries.

 When asked whether one should be proud of the UDHR and celebrate it despite current events, Hoffberger-Pippan answered in the affirmative.
 The UDHR is “definitely a civilizational achievement.”
-In addition, it is doubtful whether a similarly comprehensive document could even be adopted under current circumstances.
+In addition, it is doubtful whether a similarly comprehensive document might even be adopted under current circumstances.
 In view of the problems and challenges, the increase in social polarization and political populism, it is even more important to protect human rights.

 Hoffberger-Pippan made a plea for the “many small steps that, taken together, can achieve great things.”
 These include people who work in healthcare, in educational institutions, in violence protection centers and other social institutions.
 In a more confrontational world, the supposedly small contribution of each individual is important for the protection and preservation of human rights.
-“Tolerance for other views, for other ways of life and opinions are essential in a democratic society if you are serious about human rights, and especially the Universal Declaration of Human Rights,” the speaker concluded. (continued) sox
+“Tolerance for other views, for other ways of life and opinions are essential in a democratic society if you are serious regarding human rights, and especially the Universal Declaration of Human Rights,” the speaker concluded. (continued) sox

 NOTE: Photos from this event as well as a review of past events can be found on the Parliament’s web portal.